 Apply for funding

-Our catalyst grants are intended for researchers to test new ideas, develop proof-of-concept studies or gather data that could help them attract further investment from other sources.
+Our Catalyst Grants are intended for researchers to test new ideas, develop proof-of-concept studies or gather data that could help you attract further investment from other sources.

 We want to make sure the voices of people affected by cardiomyopathy are at the heart of research.
 As such we are committed to funding projects that directly address the research priorities identified through our Priority Setting Partnership.